klchambers/pp5ecommerce/README.md

 A distinctive logo at the top of the page lets them know that they are visiting GlouGlou, a webshop specialising in natural and biodynamic wines.

-In the navbar, the user can search for products in the search field, register/login/logout through 'my account', enter the shop, view their shopping bag, and signup to the newsletter.
+In the navbar, the user can search for products in the search field, register/login/logout through 'my account', enter the shop, view their shopping bag, go to the blog, FAQs, or signup to the newsletter.

 If logged out, the user can log in or register for an account via the buttons in the 'My Account' drop down menu.